rohit-etherusx/DRAG/README.md

 finding → claim → evidence passage → document → source.
 It's the difference
 between "trust me bro" and "here's my citation [S1]".

-**Status:** **v0.5 — Autonomous Research Agent.** The engine no longer runs a pipeline and calls it a day; it runs a *learning loop*.
-It keeps a single research state, notices what it doesn't know (missing definitions, single-source claims, contradictions), turns those gaps into new targeted searches, measures how much every iteration actually taught it, and stops when it's confident, out of gaps, or demonstrably no longer learning — with the reason on record.
-The answer is the product; the report is a rendering of the knowledge model.
+**Status:** **v0.6 — Autonomous Research Agent, now with a day job and a gym membership.** The engine runs a *learning loop*: it keeps a single research state, notices what it doesn't know (missing definitions, single-source claims, contradictions), turns those gaps into new targeted searches, measures how much every iteration actually taught it, and stops when it's confident, out of gaps, or demonstrably no longer learning — with the reason on record. v0.6 taught it to **stop hanging for ten minutes on a stalled request**, to do its network and LLM work **in parallel** (without sacrificing byte-for-byte determinism — the threads are pure, the merge is single-file), and to **back off politely** when a source starts rate-limiting it.
+And because staring at a silent terminal for eleven minutes is nobody's idea of a good time, it now ships with **two faces**: a live animated **terminal dashboard** and a **web app** that streams the whole investigation to your browser as it happens.
+The answer is the product; the report is a rendering of the knowledge model; everything else is presentation.
-(The character-building journey here is in [The Backstory](#-the-backstory).)
+(The full character-building journey is in [The Backstory](#-the-backstory).)

 ---